PhilBrockman/ModelAssistedLabel/README.md

+## Background

-> Object Detection is great! ... if your labeled dataset already exists.
-I wanted to use machine learning to turn my regular rowing machine into a "smart" rowing machine (specifically:I want to track my workout stats).> >I was unable to find a suitable existing set of labeled LCD digits.
+Object Detection is great! ... if your labeled dataset already exists.
+I wanted to use machine learning to turn my regular rowing machine into a "smart" rowing machine (specifically: I want to track my workout stats).

->
+I was unable to find a suitable existing set of labeled LCD digits.

->After working through [a Roboflow tutorial]( https://models.roboflow.com/object-detection/yolov5), I started to use Roboflow to annotate  and store my images.
+After working through [a Roboflow tutorial]( https://models.roboflow.com/object-detection/yolov5), I started to use Roboflow to annotate  and store my images.
 Quickly, I resolved to use the model's outputs and labels for incoming images.

-## Expectations
+---

 ### Expected Inputs:
 * ***Labels***: Assuming use of the [YOLOv5 format](https://github.com/AlexeyAB/Yolo_mark/issues/60).